 Each year, HOPE celebrates clients who demonstrate our values of perseverance, compassion, character, and creativity by announcing the Thurman Award winner.
 Established in honor of HOPE’s first CEO, the Thurman Award celebrates clients who have not only experienced change in their own lives but have also extended that transformation to others in their community.
 We’re excited to share the story of Sixbert, this year’s runner up for savings group programs!

 Living on just $60 each month, Sixbert Nteziryayo struggled to afford rent and other basic needs for his family.
-After getting behind and missing several rent payments in a row, Sixbert, his wife, and their seven children were evicted from their home.
+After getting behind and missing several rent payments in a row, Sixbert, his wife, and their seven children were evicted from their home in Rwanda.
 Needing to provide shelter for his family, Sixbert faced the challenge of finding a new way to generate income.

 After his family moved in temporarily with a friend, Sixbert joined a savings group through his local church.
 The group was named Twitezimbere (“Development in Unison”), and the members began saving $1.25 each week.
 With his savings and first few small loans from the savings group, Sixbert was able to make payments on rent and basic necessities for his family.
 He then developed a business starting with two piglets, and over seven years it has advanced to include 200 pigs and a number of cows, goats, sheep, hens, and even a pond for fishing.
 Sixbert’s business has expanded to not only sell to his community but also to those outside his district.